Lecture at Pollock Krasner Foundation

 He had three diaries, one just for where he went and with whom, one for what happened, and the third for his more intimate feelings that he wrote in only sporadically.
 He also noticed when he was misquoted.
 For example, he told me that Grace Glueck had misquoted him in The New York Times in her Motherwell obituary, and he called her to have her correct it in print, which she did.
-When I gave him a new art book, or he saw a catalogue lying around he’d immediately look in the index under “G” to see if he was quoted – and then if it was accurate.
+When I gave him a new art book, or he saw a catalogue lying around he’d immediately look in the index under “G” to see if he were quoted – and then if it was accurate.
 Once he was misquoted in an article about Gorky, but he had such a negative feeling about the man Gorky, that he said he wasn’t going to bother to make the correction.
-He liked gossip, I remember once his saying about a stringer art critic, that her problem was that she “didn’t have enough gossip.”
-He also mentioned the catalogue raisone that a woman dealer had done on Morris Louis.
+He liked gossip, I remember once his saying about a stringent art critic, that her problem was that she “didn’t have enough gossip.”
+He also mentioned the catalogue raisoné that a woman dealer had done on Morris Louis.
 He said that she’d sensed that he thought her “plain,” and to get back at him, deliberately misquoted him in the book.

 Clem had this thing where he automatically dated the major period of every twentieth century artist.
 For example, Picasso was good only until 1918, after that he “fell off.”
-Klee’s paintings were good only until 1930 -then he started using harsher outlines that hurt his work.
+Klee’s paintings were good only until 1930, then he started using harsher outlines that hurt his work.
 Mark Rothko was good between 1950 and 1955 (he didn’t even give him the whole decade) after which it looked like he was imitating his own earlier stuff in darker colors, as if the later paintings were caricatures of the earlier work painted by someone else.
 Reinhardt’s period was very short, 1950 -52, “When he was friends with Rothko something rubbed off, and then Rothko had dropped him.”
 And Pollock until 1950, with an exception like Convergence.
 After Clem thought Jackson’s work had “fallen off” when he was doing the black figurative images in the mid-fifties, people would come up to him and say, “At last I see what you see in Pollock.”
-These last pictures that some dealers and museums have tried to resurrect don’t detract from Pollock’s achievement.
+These last pictures that some dealers and museums have tried to resurrect lately don’t detract from Pollock’s achievement.
 Clem told me that you judge a painter by his/her best work, and you don’t hold the bad work against the artist.

 Pollock started synoptic painting in this country.
 It’s all there up front at a glance no matter how big it is.
 And Clem championed it.
 That Jackson had the power and gifts to paint the great pictures when he did, and that Clem was there to receive and write about them, makes us all the richer.
-Painting changed, and the world changed, if every so slightly, as a result of what happened here in springs and elsewhere in New York, in the late forties and early fifties.
+Painting changed, and the world changed, if ever so slightly, as a result of what happened here in Springs and elsewhere in New York, in the late forties and early fifties.

 New York City, 1995